siemens/gencmpclient/README.md

 * All features agreed with the participating Siemens business units have been implemented and documented in FY 2019.
-* Several hundreds of test cases have been compiled and executed successfully.
+* Several hundreds of test cases have been compiled and executed successfully in FY 2020.
 * [Open-source clearing has been finished](https://sw360.siemens.com/group/guest/projects/-/project/detail/a85b052efc1c3d42ebd3ef217fd600a4#/tab-ClearingStatus) in Feb 2020.
-* Maintenance (i.e., minor updates and fixes, also to the documentation) is ongoing, at least for FY 2020.
+* Maintenance (i.e., minor updates and fixes, also to the documentation) is ongoing, at least in FY 2021.

 ## Prerequisites